MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-enable-disable.md

 ## Permissions

-You must be either a Materialized View Admin on the specific materialized view or a Database Admin to run these commands.
-For more information, see [role-based access control](access-control/role-based-access-control.md).
+You must have at least [Materialized View Admin](../access-control/role-based-access-control.md) to run these commands.

 ## Syntax